Sam36502/RNGesus-API/README.md

 holiest of random number generators which would allow programmers to let God gently guide their systems.

+## Features
+The RNG is actually just the default Golang RNG, but it's seeded using The Hand of God™, this means that, if he so desires, God can change how your program runs to his whims.
+(Loosely based on the genius works of Terry A. Davis.)

+Of course, God is also attentive to our interests and so you can pray to increase the likelihood of a specific number arising.
+Of course, regular prayer is likely to be drowned out by the unwashed masses, so we offer our customers a prime service: we ~~bribed~~ hired a small monastery in Jerusalem to all pray for whatever numbers you send them, so by using the `/pray` endpoints, your prayers will be amplified.

 ## Usage
 ### Server / API